-How to configure Remote Access Plus to make it use MS SQL server as the database?
+How to use MS SQL Server as the database?

-Remote Access Plus extends support for using MS SQL database for storing the configuration and data.
-This document will explain the steps to,
+This document will explain the steps in using MS SQL database for storing the configuration and data.

-- Configure MS SQL as the back-end database for Remote Access Plus Server.
+- To configure MS SQL as the back-end database.

-- Set up a fresh MS SQL database or migrate data from an existing database to new MS SQL database.
+- To set up a fresh MS SQL database or migrate data from an existing database to new MS SQL database.

-- Remote Access Plus supports MS SQL 2005 or later versions.
+- Supported versions: MS SQL 2005 or later versions.

-- This document is applicable for migrating Remote Access Plus from PgSQL to MSSQL and one MSSQL server to another.
+- This document is applicable for migrating from PGSQL to MSSQL or from one MSSQL server to another.

 Change the Database Server to MS SQL